Visvakesana

 Vishvakesana

-This is Visvakesana, a Vaishnavite figure.
+This is Vishwaksena, a Vaishnavite figure.
 He is Vishnu’s army chief, keeper of Vishnu’s treasury, an obstacle remover and the guardian of gates to Vishnu’s abode, Vaikuntha.
-As a remover of obstacles Visvakesana is to Vaishnavites, what Ganesha is to Saivite.
-But that seems to have changed over a period of time, as Ganesha is invoked and worshipped by Vainshanvites, in the capacity of obstacle remover.
-See Dhatr-Surya(?) image on this site.Visvakeshana (Back)
+As a remover of obstacles, Vishwaksena is to Vaishnavites what Ganesha is to Saivites.
+But that seems to have changed over a period of time, as Ganesha is invoked and worshipped by Vaishnavites in the capacity of obstacle remover.
+See Dhatr-Surya(?) image on this site.

-In Vaishnavite temples, Visvakesana normally has a separate shrine, outside the main deity’s enclosure, and sits facing South.
+In Vaishnavite temples, Vishwaksena normally has a separate shrine, outside the main deity’s enclosure, and sits facing South.
 As in here, he normally sits in Lalitasana, with his right leg hanging down and left leg folded and bent towards the right leg.

 Note the little projection in front on the peetha to support the mace.